MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 pipeline into another existing pipeline.

 Consider the following example.
 The `Input.csv` file contains 2100 lines.
 The `Export-Csv` command is wrapped inside the `ForEach-Object` pipeline.
-The `Export-Csv` command runs for every iteration of the `ForEach-Object` loop.
+The `Export-Csv` cmdlet is invoked for every iteration of the `ForEach-Object` loop.

 ```powershell
 'Wrapped = {0:N2} ms' -f (Measure-Command -Expression {